Paul Green (rugby league)

 Paul Gregory Green (12 September 1972 – 11 August 2022) was an Australian professional rugby league football coach, best known for taking the North Queensland Cowboys to the NRL premiership in 2015, and a professional rugby league footballer who played in the 1990s and 2000s.

-He played for Cronulla-Sutherland, North Queensland Cowboys, Sydney Roosters, Parramatta Eels and the Brisbane Broncos, winning the Rothmans Medal in 1995.
+He played for the Cronulla-Sutherland Sharks, North Queensland Cowboys, Sydney Roosters, Parramatta Eels and the Brisbane Broncos, winning the Rothmans Medal in 1995.
 He was a Queensland State of Origin and Australian international representative halfback.
-As a coach Green guided the North Queensland club to their first premiership in 2015 and to another grand final two years later.
+As a coach, Green guided the North Queensland club to their first premiership in 2015 and to another grand final two years later.

 Playing career

 Early years

 Born in Brisbane, Queensland, Green was a Wynnum Manly Seagulls junior.
 He captained the Queensland Colts before winning Brisbane Rugby League's Rothmans Medal in 1993 while playing for the Easts Tigers.
 Green's Tigers lost the 1993 BRL Grand Final 18–12 to Western Suburbs, despite Green scoring a try for the Eastern Suburbs side.